nolimarie/EmployeeTracker/README.md

 After cloning the repo, Open you terminal and enter the following:

-npm init --y    ##then press enter
+npm init --y

-npm install --save mysql2    ##then press enter
+npm install --save mysql2

-npm i   ##then press enter
+npm i

-mysql -u root -p    ##then enter your password
+mysql -u root -p    ##then enter your password when prompted

-source db/schema.sql   ##then press enter
+source db/schema.sql

-source db/seed.sql   ###then press enter - you should see the seeded data
+source db/seed.sql   ###after you press enter - you should see the seeded data

-quit   ##then press enter
+quit

 npm start    ##then press enter and follow the prompts